TrashonaJohnson/childabuse-project/README.md

 Solution: Build an application that doing something or failing to do something that results in harms to a child or puts a child at risk of harm.

 # Classes
+* * Emotional
+* * Neglect
 * * Harming
-* * Crime
-* * Violence
 * * Physical

 # Attributes
 Changes in behavoir

 # Relationship
-Harming- crime
-Crime- violence
+child user - harming
+harming - physical
-Violence- physical
+physical - emotional
-Physical- crime
+child user - neglect
+child user - child abuse